CalebMostyn/risc-v/README.md

     - CSRR, CSRW

 # Build
 Programs written in languages supported by GCC can be compiled and ran on this CPU, as long as they fit within the constraints of the defined ISA.
-Programs with syscalls or division/modulus operations are able to be ran, but their behavior is indeterminate.
+Programs with syscalls, division/modulus operations, control status registers, and so on are able to be ran, but their behavior is indeterminate.

 The Makefile can be ran as
 ```